 When it comes to figuring out what kind of satellite imagery you need, it’s important to understand the differences between various resolutions.

 To help you determine which option covers your needs, let’s look at the advantages and disadvantages of low and medium resolution, and how they compare to high and very high-resolution satellite imagery.
+Or for a deeper dive into this topic, check out our dedicated blog post.

 - A vast wealth of freely available, historical data with global coverage at no charge